AaltoSciComp/scicomp-docs/triton/apps/importantnotes/matlab.rst

 .. admonition:: Important notes

+   The matlab runtime is quite memory hungry.
+If you are running a job keep in mind that even for small examples you will likely need a minimum of 2 GB just for the runtime.
+If you plan to run anything in a parpool, you will likely need at least 2 GB per worker + 2 GB for the runtime.

    Matlab writes session data, compiled code and additional toolboxes to ``~/.matlab``.
 This can quicky fill up your ``$HOME`` quota.
 To fix this we recommend that you replace the folder with a symlink that points to